 In explaining this development, Orr says that “Fisher’s interpretation was confused”, and that Kimura corrected it.

 No, actually.
 Fisher simply had a different understanding of evolution than Kimura (and Orr).
-None of Fisher’s works proposes an origin-fixation model— such models were not invented until 1969 (by King & Jukes, and Kimura & Maruyama: see McCandlish and Stoltzfus, 2014).
+Origin-fixation models were not invented until 1969 (by King & Jukes, and Kimura & Maruyama: see McCandlish and Stoltzfus, 2014).
 The architects of the Modern Synthesis were committed to a “shifting gene frequencies” view in which selection never waits for a new mutation, and “evolution” is a shift from one multi-locus distribution of allele frequencies to another, without new mutations.
 The writings of the Modern Synthesis are rich in statements (see McCandlish and Stoltzfus or The Shift to Mutationism is Documented in Our Language) that reject the origin-fixation view, even before it was formalized in 1969: when they were arguing for their distinctive “shifting gene frequencies” view throughout the 1960s and 1970s, they were arguing against both (1) the earlier Mendelian-mutationist view (Stoltzfus and Cable, 2014) and (2) the emerging “molecular evolution” view.